 Make sure to also keep a copy of your Declaration of Intent and your child’s test scores in your homeschool records.

 NOTE: The Georgia Homeschool Law does not require you to show your records to anyone.
-They are for your own benefit and are important to have for the very rare possibility that you could face charges of non-compliance.
+They are for your own benefit.

 The Georgia Homeschool Law requires homeschool students to take a nationally standardized test.
 This test must be taken every 3 years; 3rd, 6th, and 9th grade.
 This testing requirement is to evaluate your child’s educational progress.
 These tests must be administered by a trained person.